-In the app you play a character.
-The character is Zelia Wilson.
-She is a singer.
-She is whip smart, filthy rich and has nothing to prove.
-Which is handy, except her best mate Dave has just been killed.
+You are Zelia Wilson, a singer, whip smart, filthy rich with nothing to prove.
+Which is handy, except your best mate Dave has just been killed.

 But now Dave is back, and he says he's written a new album for The Eschatones and he wants Zelia to play it with him at a Glastonbury comeback slot.
 Which Zelia is into.
 Except that Dave Mansion, or Ziggy Roswell, or whatever he calls himself these days, has called the album Reptile Resistance and has started obsessing about lizards.